-The Company estimated the fair value of the reporting unit using the market approach.
-The Company determined that the estimated fair value of the reporting unit was less than its carrying value, which resulted in a full goodwill impairment.
-The Company recorded a full goodwill impairment charge of \$29.5 million in the condensed consolidated statements of operations for the three and nine months ended September 30, 2023.
+The Company recorded a full goodwill impairment charge of \$29.5 million in the condensed consolidated statements of operations during the three months ended September 30, 2023.
 This impairment was driven by the decline in the Company's actual and forecasted operating results, as well as a decline in market capitalization.